HL7/davinci-ecdx/input/pagecontent/solicited-unsolicited-attachments.md

 1. A set of predefined rules, made by the Payer or state mandates, necessitates that the Provider submit additional information without a specific request.
 2. A Provider believes the Payer will need additional information to process a claim.
-3. A Provider is under review and must provide additional documentation for all claims.
+3. A Provider under review is required to provide additional documentation for all claims.

 The flow diagram below shows this transaction: